-Every year, your restaurant’s green cred on the street gets more important.
-According to the National Restaurant Association (NRA), it’s one of the hottest trends of 2010.
+Every year, your restaurant’s green credentials on the street gets more important.
+According to the National Restaurant Association (NRA), it’s one of the hottest trends this year.
 Companies across the board, in and out of the food service industry, have scrambled in recent years to label their brands as green, with varying degrees of success.

 Some companies have taken advantage of the green mood consumers are in by “greenwashing” their business – trumping up a bunch of nominally “green” practices and selling it to customers as a genuine commitment to sustainability.
 The problem with greenwashing is that as consumers place more importance on sustainability, they’re also becoming more savvy about how effective the strategies companies tell them about really are.

 This has led to a growing effort by companies that are genuine about their sustainability commitment to seek official credentials to back up their claims.
 In the food service industry, national chains like Chipotle have built flagship locations to showcase their efforts and build green cred.

 One of the most respected programs out there is run by the Green Building Certification Institute (GBCI) and is a well recognized name among consumers: LEED.
 The Leadership in Energy Efficient Design (LEED) certification process can be long and arduous, but it also carries an official respect that will completely wipe out any lingering customer suspicions about the true purpose of your intentions.

 What is LEED and how do you become a LEED certified restaurant?
 Good question.
 The name of the game is to earn points when you build or remodel.
 Out of a possible 110 points, there are 5 categories and 2 bonus categories in which you can earn points for sustainable building and design practices: